-Many historians reported that Brindle Pugs have been around since 400 BC, and were first seen in China and other nearby Asian countries.
+Many historians reported that Pugs have been around since 400 BC, and were first seen in China and other nearby Asian countries.
+But have you heard about a Brindle Pug?

 But today we’re going to lay rest to some of this mystery and bring you the facts behind the fur.
 We will talk more in-depth about the Brindle pug answering common questions like: